FRANDOR CENTER

 Kroger moved out of the East Mall, into a freestanding (24,700 square foot) store, on March 26, 1962.
 Soon after, FRANDOR CENTER faced two major competitors; LANSING MALL {6 miles west, in Eaton County} and MERIDIAN MALL {4.3 miles southeast, in Ingham County}.
 Both complexes opened for business during 1969.

 As a keeping up measure, a plan to enclose the FRANDOR East Mall was drawn up.
 First announced in November 1970, the 250,000 dollar project would not be completed until November 1972.
-A 20 foot by 900 foot concourse was added to existing store fronts.
-Flooring was of carpet and polished concrete.
-The Mall Court, at the center of the CENTER, remained open-air.
+An enclosed concourse was built, which was 20 feet wide and 900 feet long.
+It was floored with carpet and polished concrete.
+The Mall Court -at the center of the center- remained open-air.
 It was enclosed, with a skylight roof, and re-dedicated in May 1977.

 Linen's 'n Things went out of business in late 2008.
-Its space at FRANDOR sat vacant for over 4 years.
-It re-opened, as a Guitar Center, on February 7, 2013.
+Its FRANDOR space, vacant for over 4 years, was assumed by Guitar Center, which opened on February 7, 2013.
 CompUSA also went bust in 2008.
-Its space was assumed by A.J.
+Its space was taken by A.J.
 Wright discount apparel in April 2010.
-This store was short-lived.
-It was shuttered in February 2011 and re-opened, as a HomeGoods, in March of the same year.
+This store was short-lived and was shuttered in February 2011.
+It was followed by HomeGoods, which debuted in March of the same year.

 Sources: